Describe the hardest developmental challenge you've had to overcome at Booz Allen.

 In my earliest assignments as a project manager, I worked in an environment where I knew the project and client so well that I could also do the work of a subject matter expert and lead analyst.
 I didn't realize it at the time, but as I tried to perform those roles, I wasn't making the most effective use of the project team.
-But when I became the project manager for an IT project, I had no choice but to be completely dependent on the rest of the team, because I didn't have the technical background needed to fulfill delivery roles.
-I think that approach enabled the team to perform much better, and I took what I learned from that experience into my subsequent projects in health operations, to better leverage the full resources and talents of my team.
+When I became the project manager for an IT project, I had no choice but to be dependent on the rest of the team, because I didn't have the technical background needed to fulfill delivery roles.
+That approach enabled the team to perform better, and I took what I learned from that experience into my subsequent projects in health operations, to better leverage my team's full resources and talents.

 Be proactive and purposeful in developing your network.
 I heard that message when I first started, but looking back I don't think I did that great a job of it.
 I know a lot of people now, in part, because I've been with the firm for 16 years.
-You can get to know others across the firm and at all different levels in many ways, not just through networking events.
-Some other ways include getting involved in volunteer activities; attending functional community events and brown bags; and participating in proposal and marketing efforts.
-I wish I would have taken the message to heart more when I first joined the firm.
+You can get to know others across the firm and at all different levels in many ways, not just through networking events, but in getting involved in volunteer activities, attending functional community events and brown bags, and participating in proposal and marketing efforts.
 I'm always happy to make time to meet with people who want to introduce themselves, and I find that is a common attitude around the firm.
-You really have nothing to lose and it's a worthwhile investment of your time.
-Making these connections with people is the best way to learn about different opportunities and capabilities at the firm, as well as develop relationships and get advice and coaching that can help you grow your career.
+Making these connections is the best way to learn about different opportunities and capabilities, develop relationships, and get advice and coaching that can help you grow your career.